-BEGINNING SIDE 2 2
+BEGINNING SIDE & 2

 Dan continued: Steven Beck and Salvadore Matriano came to a concert in Chicago and the IP at that point was just getting underway.

 Woody: What year was that?

-Dan: We're still in the year of the IP which would be the year after Kent State.
-Then I met Steven Beck who had been at the University of Illinois and had done thim thing which was based on oscillators and remays and stuff and Salvadore had this early version of the Sal-Mar constructmon and was performing on it.
-Then that's when I met Phil Morton who was at the Art Institute and I saw him showing some tapes over in the corner.
+Dan: We're still in the year of the IP which would be the year after and reasys and stuff and Salvadore had this early version of the

+Kent State.
+Then I met Steven Beck who had been at the University of met Phil Morton who was at the Art Institute and I saw him showing some tapes over in the corner.
 So I went and met him.
-AFter we finished all of that I told Phil I was interested in a video synthesizer and he was the only person that had responded like he was really interested.
-Everybody else would listen to me but they didnt understand what I was talking about.
-And although they were supportive, he was the only person who had a goal that was close to it and said "Well, include me as much as you can."
-Som he was the person I got to show all the first modules to.
+After we finished all of that I told Phil I was interested in a video synthesizer and he was the only person that had responded like he was really interested.